 So, what should you do?
 If you already have strong networking knowledge and are pressed for time, you could just jump straight to the CompTIA Security+.
 I’ve had several students do that.
 I believe Security+ is more respected than Network+ and it is a true security certification.
 If you earn the Security+ first, many employers will probably assume you have the networking concepts down too.

-If you are new to the cyber security field completely, going for the Network+ first would be helpful and a good use of time.
+If you are new to the cybersecurity field completely, going for the Network+ first would be helpful and a good use of time.
 It would also provide you with a solid foundation for your future certifications and your career.
 If you’re self studying and not enrolled in a training program, I think you definitely should go for the Network+ first just so you can build that foundational knowledge.

-CompTIA’s CySA+, which stands for Cyber Security Analyst, is a newer certification, and therefore is not as widely known or recognized.
+CompTIA’s CySA+, which stands for Cybersecurity Analyst, is a newer certification, and therefore is not as widely known or recognized.
 But it is developed and backed by CompTIA, which as a certification developer is widely recognized and has what probably can be considered the best suite of entry level IT certifications in the world.
-CompTIA places the CySA+ after Security+ on its track and suggests even more experience and knowledge as a prerequisite, so if you did well on the Security+, have continued to build your knowledge, and are becoming really passionate about the cyber security field, then sitting for the CySA+ would be a good idea.
+CompTIA places the CySA+ after Security+ on its track and suggests even more experience and knowledge as a prerequisite, so if you did well on the Security+, have continued to build your knowledge, and are becoming really passionate about the cybersecurity field, then sitting for the CySA+ would be a good idea.

 Which exam or exams you choose to take at this step will really depend on your career goals and if your employer will pay for them.
 If you’ve worked through the three steps as outlined, you should have built up enough experience that working in the field should be a very real option for you, and you know enough about the field now that you can and should do your own due diligence on your certification path from this point on.

 The CompTIA A+ is still relevant, but takes two exams to complete and is aligned to computer technicians, so it matches to lower paid positions.
-It also is not a needed prerequisite for higher level certifications, so it can be bypassed for those pursuing a cyber security career.
+I talk about the A+ in detail here.
+It also is not a needed prerequisite for higher level certifications, so it can be bypassed for most peopel that are pursuing a cybersecurity career.